 Modern management helps their teams “mature’ by allowing them the freedom to judge their journey by setting signposts that makes sense to them and their customers.
 As a leader (Manager, Product Owner, Team Lead), consider these questions to help you guide your teams to better practices, no matter what their work entails.

-How do you measure maturity?
+How do you measure maturity across people, processes, and ITSM tools?
 How do you help teams mature?
 Do you use pre-described maturity matrices or one that’s tailor-made by the people involved?
 I’d love to know, so please leave a comment.